RAP for Statistics

 1. Open the folder where your project is saved, right click anywhere in that window, and click “Git Bash Here”.

-2. This will open a black box.
+2. This will open a black box (the terminal).
 Type in the following and hit enter

 git init